syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Loading-document.md

 ---
-title: Load PDF file in C# | Syncfusion
+title: Load PDF file in C# | Syncfusion&reg;
-description: This page describes how to load PDF file from stream in C# using Syncfusion PDF to image converter library.
+description: This page describes how to load PDF file from stream in C# using Syncfusion&reg; PDF to image converter library.
 platform: file-formats
 control: PDF to image
 documentation: UG